Hkayy47/Hkayy47/README.md

   zephyr/                what happens when the connection dies

 $ learning
-  Different ways of sequence modelling architecture (MamKO MCP NNs) RL + CNNs + CV project (in the works)
+  Different ways of sequence modelling architecture with Structured state space memory (MamKO, MCPs) RL + CNNs + CV project (in the works)

   CUDA and C++